KTH-DD2480-Fundsoft/learning/git/workflow/our-workflow.md

 When branching from `main`, the name of the branch should follow the following structure:

 ```
-<prefix>/<ticket-id>/<branch-name>
+<prefix>/<ticket-id>/<branch-description>
 ```

 It doesn't actually technically matter what a branch name is called, it is just for organisation:

 - `<prefix>` denotes what type of branch it is.
 Does it implement a new feature?
-Does it fixes a bug?
+Does it fix a bug?
 Is it a release branch (*more about that later*)?
-The prefixes need to be pre-defined, as in you should choose any of the possible prefixes in the project.
+The prefixes need to be pre-defined, as in you should only be able choose any of the possible prefixes in the project.
 - `<ticket-id>` is some sort of identifier for the issue that the branch is addressing.
 With "issue" I mean for example a GitHub issue or any other ticket in other systems, such as a Jira ticket.
 - `<branch-description>` is simply a short description of the what the branch is specifically about.